Welcome to Streissguth Gardens

-Developed gradually over the course of more than forty years, the gardens have grown from a tangled hillside to approximately one acre of cultivated woodland.
+Developed gradually over the course of more than forty years, the gardens have grown from a tangled hillside to approximately one acre of cultivated woodland and perennial beds.
 The oldest gardens surround the family's two houses on Broadway East, just north of the East Blaine Street stairway.
 These gardens remain private, but visitors are welcome by appointment.
-The newer portions of the gardens lie south of the East Blaine stairs and they are now publicly owned and open to visitors year-round.
-The Streissguths still maintain these newer gardens for their new owner, the City of Seattle Department of Parks and Recreation.
+The newer portions of the gardens lie south of the East Blaine stairs and they are now publicly owned and open to visitors year-round free of charge.
+The Streissguths still maintain these public gardens for their new owner, the City of Seattle Department of Department of Parks and Recreation.

 In 1962, Dan Streissguth completed building his house on the lot he had purchased north of the Blaine Street stair.
 He immediately commenced work on the garden surrounding his new home.
 In 1965 Ann moved into the adjacent house at 1806 Broadway East and began at once working on her hillside garden.
 The winter of 1968 saw the two gardens combined through Ann and Dan's marriage.
 The coupled settled into what had been Dan's house, leasing out Ann's house in the years since, while continuing to care for the combined gardens.
 1970 welcomed the birth of Ann and Dan's son, Benjamin.

 In 1972 the family purchased the hillside lots south of the Blaine Street stairway and began nurturing them into a cultivated green space.
 After twenty-four years of growth and development, the family's 1996 gift of the land to the city led to the garden becoming a public space.
 That same year, as the Streissguth land was transferred to public ownership, the city purchased (from a third party) the larger hillside tract abutting the existing garden to the south.
-The gifted garden and the adjacent heavily-wooded purchased land have become extensions of the city's existing St Marks greenbelt.
-This carried the older 1/4 mile long green space a full city block further north, connecting it to the busily-used public stair right-of-way along East Blaine Street.
+The gifted garden and the adjacent heavily-wooded purchased land been incorporated into the city's existing St Marks greenbelt.
+This extended the older 1/4 mile long green space a full city block further north, connecting it to the busily-used public stair right-of-way along East Blaine Street.

-As the garden has grown and matured, the number of people enjoying and visiting them has also grown.
-It has been featured in several newspaper articles, several magazines, and even a short TV spot.
+As the garden has grown and matured, the number of people enjoying and visiting it has also grown.
+It has been featured in several newspaper articles, several magazines, a radio interview, and even a short TV spot.